VIDA-NYU/openclean-core/docs/source/datamodel.rst

     print(sm)

-A dataset stream can directly have operators applied to it and the resulting dataset can computed lazily.
+A dataset stream can directly have operators applied to it and the resulting dataset can be computed lazily.
 We provide a `jupyter notebook <https://github.com/VIDA-NYU/openclean-core/blob/master/examples/notebooks/city-names/DOB%20Job%20Application%20Filings%20-%20Brooklyn%20Spellings.ipynb>`_ to demonstrate the streaming functionality further.

 Eval Functions